Alex Bezuska - UX Engineer and Front-End Developer

 In 2020, due to the pandemic, I helped facilitate a new direction for Louisville Makes Games' education program – providing free online video tutorial content.

-In 2017 I had a major role in the development and teaching of a free 6 - week summer program at Warp Zone Louisville to give kids a taste of the many disciplines of game development including;coding, story, art & amp;animation, music & amp;sound, and game design.
+In 2017 I had a major role in the development and teaching of a free 6-week summer program at Warp Zone Louisville to give kids a taste of the many disciplines of game development including: coding, story, art & animation, music & sound, and game design.

 Velocity Kids